 All poster submissions must have a brief (50-75 words) abstract.
 The abstract paragraph does NOT have to be part of the document but must be entered on the submission website in the Abstract box in Step 2.
 (Please DO NOT copy and paste the entire one-page document into that box).

 Panel sessions are designed to present an integrated set of perspectives or experience on a current topic in clinical research informatics.
-Panel topics may be on a specific aspect of theory, application, policy, trends, or experience pertaining to any aspect of biomedical or health informatics, or may provide interdisciplinary viewpoints that cut across traditional themes.
+Panel topics may be on a specific aspect of theory, application, policy, trends, or experience pertaining to any aspect of clinical research informatics, or may provide interdisciplinary viewpoints that cut across traditional themes.
 Panel submissions and final presentations should demonstrate collective reflection and integration of the content presented by each of the panelists, or offer engaged forms of dialogue and interaction between panelists and audience.
 Scholarly debate among presenters is encouraged, as are panels that incorporate science, practice, and policy themes to improve the conduct of clinical and translational research.
 Panels should be limited to four participants and a moderator, and should be timed to allow one-third to one-half of the session for audience participation.
 Panel sessions are 90-minutes.
-An individual may be the primary organizer of only one panel, and may not participate on more than two panels total.
+An individual may be the primary organizer of only one panel and may not participate on more than two panels total.

 The uploaded panel manuscript file must not exceed a maximum of three pages (including all tables, figures, references, and acknowledgements) (U.S. Letter; 8.5 x 11 inch) and include: